Mu2e/TrkAna/tutorial/pages/reco-mom.md

 * surface id = 0: entrance to tracker
 * surface id = 1: middle of tracker
 * surface id = 2: exit of tracker

+We store the position and momentum as the three individual x, y, and z components.

+### Track Fit Parameters

+KinKal supports three different track parameterizations:

+* LoopHelix: looping tracks like conversion electrons in Mu2e
+* KinematicLine: straight-line tracks like cosmic rays
+* CentralHelix: curved tracks like cosmic rays with magnetic field on

+Depending on the type of track we are fitting, TrkAna will put the fit parameters (and their uncertainties) in the ```demlh```, ```demkl```, or ```demch```.

 ## ROOT